On Embeddings for Numerical Features in Tabular Deep Learning: Embeddings for numerical features

-For a demonstration, we applied the proposed scheme to MLP and Transformer on the synthetic GBDT-friendly dataset described in section 5.1 in \citet{revisiting}.
-In a nutshell, features of this dataset are sampled randomly from $\mathcal{N}(0, 1)$, and the target is produced by an ensemble of randomly constructed decision trees applied to the sampled features.
-This task turns out to be easy for GBDT, but hard for traditional DL models \citep{revisiting}.
-The technical details are provided in \autoref{A:synthetic}.
-The results are visualized in \autoref{fig:synthetic}.
-As the plot shows, \PLE-representations can be helpful for both MLP and Transformer backbones.
-In the considered synthetic setup, increasing the number of bins leads to better results, however, in practice, using too many bins can lead to overfitting; therefore, we recommend tuning the number of bins based on a validation set.

-\subsubsection{Building Target-aware Bins}
+\subsubsection{Building target-aware bins}

 In fact, there are also supervised approaches that employ training labels for constructing bins \citep{discretization-review}.
 Intuitively, such target-aware algorithms aim to produce bins that correspond to relatively narrow ranges of possible target values.
 The supervised approach used in our work is identical in its spirit to the "C4.5 Discretization" algorithm from \citet{c4.5-disc}.
-In a nutshell, for each feature, we recursively split its value range in a greedy manner using target as guidance, which is equivalent to building a decision tree (which uses for growing only this one feature and the target) and treating the regions corresponding to its leaves as the bins for \PLE.
-Additionally, we define the leftmost and rightmost bounds as follows:
+In a nutshell, for each feature, we recursively split its value range in a greedy manner using target as guidance, which is equivalent to building a decision tree (which uses for growing only this one feature and the target) and treating the regions corresponding to its leaves as the bins for \PLE\ (see the illustration in \autoref{fig:A_target-aware-ple}).
+Additionally, we define $b_0^i = \min_{j \in J_{train}}x_i^j$ and $b_T^i = \max_{j \in J_{train}}x_i^j$.

-\subsection{Periodic Activation Functions}
+\subsection{Periodic activation functions}

 Recall that in \autoref{sec:ple} the work by \citet{fourier-features} was used as a starting point of our motivation for developing \PLE.
 Thus, we also try to adapt the original work itself for tabular data problems.
 Our variation differs in two aspects.
-First, we take into account the fact that \autoref{eq:embedding} forbids mixing features during the embedding process (see \autoref{A:fourier} for additional discussion).
+First, we take into account the fact the embedding framework described in \autoref{sec:general-framework} forbids mixing features during the embedding process (see \autoref{A:fourier} for additional discussion).
 Second, we train the pre-activation coefficients instead of keeping them fixed.
 As a result, our approach is rather close to \citet{learnable-fourier} with the number of ``groups'' equal to the number of numerical features.
 We formalize the described scheme in \autoref{eq:periodic},